mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 And if you’re building something similar, you can confidently start with **Responses Agents**, knowing the alternatives have been explored and tested.

-Thanks for reading — and for sticking with such a deep-dive post.
+Thanks for reading, and for sticking with such a deep-dive post.
 My goal was to make this guide as thorough as possible, answering the same questions I had when I first started.

 If you found this helpful, stay tuned for more articles on **data engineering, AI, and Databricks** — there’s plenty more to explore.